wabiloo/vscode-m3u8-language/README.md

 The extension provides the following commands:

-* `M3U8: Open Remote Playlist`: Open a remote M3U8 playlist by entering its URL
+* `M3U8 / HLS: Open Remote Playlist`: Open a remote M3U8 playlist by entering its URL
-* `M3U8: Refresh Current Playlist`: Manually refresh the current remote playlist
+* `M3U8 / HLS: Refresh Current Playlist`: Manually refresh the current remote playlist
-* `M3U8: Toggle Auto-Refresh`: Enable or disable automatic refreshing of the current remote playlist
+* `M3U8 / HLS: Toggle Auto-Refresh`: Enable or disable automatic refreshing of the current remote playlist (not available for multi-variant playlists)

 ## Examples